Emersonmiady/datacamp/README.md

 I really have loved the way that DataCamp teaches in __*Carrer Tracks*__, because it makes an objective path to follow, with a lot of courses!

 ### Data Scientist with Python
-I've put all the slides of the courses here, including:
+I've put all the slides and certificates of the courses here, including:
 01. *Introduction to Python;*
 02. *Intermediate Python;*
 03. *Data Manipulation with Pandas;*